Finding Pitching in 1904

 To go with Phillippe and Leever from the 1903 club, the Pirates returned Bucky Veil, who pitched well in relief in game two of the WS but was seldom used during the 1903 season as a 21 year old rookie.
 They also returned rookie Doc Scanlan, who made just one late season start in 1903 in which he allowed seven runs and six walks.
 Lew Moran was a 20 year old rookie who also made just one start in 1903 and also allowed seven runs in a rain shortened six inning game, he too would return.
 Finally, not to be outdone, Jack Pfiester pitched three times in 1903 as a 25 year old rookie and he lost all three games.
 So all told, once you got past Leever and Phillippe, the Pirates returned four guys who went a combined 5-8 with all five wins coming from Veil, and that was it.
 They obviously needed to add at least two decent pitchers for the 1904 season if they were to compete.

-The first guy they brought in was actually with the team in October of 1903 but ineligible for the World Series due to the agreed upon rule that no one signed since September 1st would be allowed to play in the series.
+Manager Fred Clarke needed arms and the first guy they brought in was actually with the team in October of 1903, but ineligible for the World Series due to the agreed upon rule that no one signed since September 1st would be allowed to play in the series.
 Roscoe Miller was a 27 year old pitcher with three years of major league experience coming into 1904.
 He had an incredible rookie season going 23-13 for the Detroit Tigers in 1901 but since then he went just 9-25 and was released by the New York Giants in August of 1903.
 He signed with the Pirates five weeks after his release and he would be the teams number three starter for the 1904 season, at least to start the year.

 Two weeks prior to the start of the season the Pirates realized that they needed more than three starters and a bunch of unproven rookies to compete in a strong NL in 1904 so they purchased Wyatt Lee from the Washington Senators.
 The 24 year old lefty had a 29-34 record in three seasons but he had just posted a 3.08 ERA in 1903 over 20 starts so he was better than any of the other options they had for that fourth rotation spot.